scop9-dev/ChromaEase/SRC_README.md

 - `Easing` – built-in easing functions
 - Internal runner and tween classes

-If you have any questions, issues, or suggestions, please check the [NuGet Issues discussions](https://github.com/scop9-dev/ChromaEase/discussions) or open a new discussion.
+If you have any questions, issues, or suggestions, please check the [NuGet Issues discussions](https://github.com/scop9-dev/ChromaEase/discussions)

 Happy coding!